cuthbertLab/music21/buildDoc/rst/moduleConverter.rst

     .. method:: load()

-    Load all parts.
+    Load all parts from a MusicXML object representation.
 This determines the order parts are found in the stream

     .. method:: parseData(xmlString)

-    Open from a string
+    Open MusicXML data from a string.

     .. method:: parseFile(fp)